TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 Also, because the `Release.Service` for Helm 3 is`Helm`, and Helm 2 had it as `Tiller`, any deployments done with Helm 2 will have the `heritage` field set to `Tiller`.
 To explicitly set the heritage value to `Tiller`, you can set the `helm2Legacy` variable to  `true`.

-For Yugabyte Platform, set the following fields, along with the other necessary changes, by running the following command.
+For ZNbase Platform, set the following fields, along with the other necessary changes, by running the following command.

 ```
 22:39 $ helm upgrade yw-test yugaware --set helm2Legacy=true,yugaware.service.clusterIP="10.103.85.235" -n yw-test